 In addition, as a robustness check and as a means to correct for the selection issues, we also furnish propensity score matching (PSM) estimates.
-The PSM estimator is flexible as it is semi-parametric and can mitigate biases related to self-selection under conditions of strong ignorability, i.e., that all variables affecting migration of family and friends and pro-social behavior are known and measured without error (Steiner, Cook, Shadish, & William, 2011).
-Total bias reduction with PSM is possible only if a large number of covariates are used or if the exact mechanism of selection into migration by family and friends is known (Steiner, Cook, Shadish, & Clark, 2010).
+The PSM estimator is flexible as it is semi-parametric and can mitigate biases related to self-selection under conditions of strong ignorability, i.e., that all variables affecting migration of family and friends and prosocial behavior are known and measured without error (Steiner et al., 2011).
+Total bias reduction with PSM is possible only if a large number of covariates are used or if the exact mechanism of selection into migration by family and friends is known (Steiner et al., 2010).